dearnani/myRepoSearch/README.md

 	# will be stored at User Home directory
 	json.fileName=Result.json

-Save the configuration file under /src/main/resources
+Save the configuration file as a classpath resource.
+Ex: /src/main/resources

 HOW To Run: